 If you or a loved one is currently living with a disability, you may be eligible to receive Social Security Disability (SSD) benefits.
-SSD benefits are funded by the government to help people living with permanent injuries, chronic conditions, and other medical problems when they are unable to maintain steady employment.
+The government funds SSD benefits to help people living with permanent injuries, chronic conditions, and other medical problems when they cannot maintain steady employment.

 At Farmer & Morris Law, PLLC, we understand how the Social Security Administration (SSA) reviews applications and can help you apply for benefits if you qualify.
-If you live in Rutherfordton, North Carolina, we can have a Social Security Disability lawyer help you with your case.
+A Rutherfordton Social Security Disability lawyer from our team can help you with your case.

 In This Article

 - A Social Security Disability Lawyer from Our Firm Can Help You Build Your Claim

 - There Are Two Types of Social Security Disability Benefits You May Pursue